iomesh/docs/docs/deploy-iomesh-cluster/activate-license.md

 **Procedure**

-1. Get the license code and save it in a file `license-code.txt`.
+1. Create a file `license-code.txt` and save the license code in it.

 2. Create a Kubernetes Secret.